-Pediatric research laboratories are located in the Child Development & Rehabilitation Center (CDRC) and the new Biomedical Research Building (BRB).
+Pediatric research laboratories are located in the Child Development and Rehabilitation Center (CDRC) and the new Biomedical Research Building (BRB).

 We encourage everyone interested in research to explore this page.
 This is a unique opportunity to learn about the exciting research that takes place in our labs and to participate in the discoveries that will shape pediatric care in the future.